MikelAx7/DonHack-Client/README.md

 ## Why are you making this public

 Because I can.
 I used to have quite exclusive haccs but now everyone seems to have them.
 I want to share the way I did things.

+Hail DonFuer
+apologies to fr1kin and the fantabos devs